Below we answer commonly-asked questions about the CSRS.™ You can always email us if you have additional questions.

-Given the widespread demand and our desire to get the content out to as many people as possible.
-However, we do sometimes offer private courses.
+We do sometimes offer private courses.
 Please use the “contact us” page to inquire about this possibility.

 If you are interested in one of our team members coming to your facility and providing tailor-made content to your group – which could include materials from the CSRS – check out our stroke recovery sampler option.

 Do you offer the course in a distance-based format?

 No. We value distance based education courses greatly.
 In fact, a number of us teach continuing education webinars, which are discussed elsewhere on this site.
 However, the CSRS® curriculum contains a number of “hands on” components that are best taught in person so that we can review the skills and assure that participants’ are competent and comfortable with the skills being taught.